 These two attackers might easily have attracted his admiring attention on the street, their faces are not ugly but they are grotesquely contorted in expression of their sadistic pleasure.
 Cloaking them in Hell's Angels trappings suggests wildness and a

-capacity for unrestrained violence that greatly adds to the forebodings of a very bad ending.
+capacity for unrestrained violence that greatly adds to our forebodings of a very bad ending for this victim.

 Greasetank - In The Woods